scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ### Processing at Routers {#process-router}

-During forwarding, each AS<sub>i</sub> verifies the path contained in the packet header with the help of the current value of the MAC in the current Hop Field, and the current value of the Accumulator in the `Acc` field of the current Info Field.
-Additionally, each AS has to correctly set the value of the Accumulator in the `Acc` field for the next AS to be able to verify its Hop Field.
+During forwarding, each SCION router verifies the path contained in the packet header.
+Each SCION router also MUST correctly set the value of the Accumulator in the `Acc` field for the next AS to be able to verify its Hop Field.
 The exact operations differ based on the location of the AS on the path.

-The processing of SCION packets for ASes where a peering link is crossed between path segments is special cased.
+The processing of SCION packets for ASes where a peering link is crossed between path segments is a special case.
 A path containing a peering link contains exactly two path segments, one against construction direction (up) and one in construction direction (down).
 On the path segment against construction direction (up), the peering Hop Field is the last hop of the segment.
 In construction direction (down), the peering Hop Field is the first hop of the segment.

-The following sections describe the tasks to be performed by the ingress and egress border router of each on-path AS.
+The following sections describe the tasks to be performed by the ingress and egress border routers (see ) of each on-path AS.
 Each operation is described from the perspective of AS<sub>i</sub>, where i belongs to \[0 ... n-1], and n == the number of ASes in the path segment (counted from the first AS in the beaconing direction).

-**Note:** In this context, a border router is called **ingress** border router when it refers to an entrance border router to an AS, as seen from the direction of travel of the SCION packet.
-So in the context here, the ingress border router is the *(packet) incoming* border router.
-A border router is called **egress** border router when it refers to an exit border router of an AS, as seen from the direction of travel of the SCION packet.
-So in this context, the egress border router is the *(packet) leaving* border router.

 The following figure provides a simplified representation of the processing at routers both in construction direction and against construction direction.